 Every child deserves clean water.

-What benefits do water, sanitation, and hygiene offer to children and families?
+Water, sanitation, and hygiene matter to children and families

-An investment in clean water, combined with adequate sanitation and hygiene behavior change, is one of the most effective ways to improve people’s lives and tackle extreme poverty.
+Investing in clean water, sanitation, and hygiene behavior change is one of the most effective ways to improve people’s lives and tackle extreme poverty.
 The benefits include:

 • Children getting better nourishment: Clean water, sanitation, and hygiene help kids grow taller, stronger, and healthier.
 They get more nutrition from their food because they’re not sick.
 Families can use water to irrigate their gardens to grow more nutritious food year-round.